 While it’s absolutely true that as many good unexpected things as bad unexpected things could occur, it’s been my experience that most of the really good things happen after you finish the project.
 That’s when you can get the feedback that matters, good or bad.
 That’s when you can get the distance from the doing of the project to evaluate its merits and determine the next steps for it.
 That’s when you’re also able to celebrate that you got something done.

 Yes, it’s true that we creatives are never really finished with our work because one completed project starts two or three more, so we walk in the crux of the paradox that we must finish the small project we’re working on, knowing that we’ll never finish the big project we’re working on, whether or not we see that our work is part of a bigger project.
+(You can read more about this whole process and how to celebrate these small project wins in Chapter 9 of Start Finishing.)
 After all, everything we do can be pulled into our body of work.
 As I’ve mentioned before, success in Project World depends on continually finishing the stuff that matters.

 It should be clear, then, that I’m not at all discounting the role serendipity plays in our creative process – I’m saying that shipping projects sooner actually magnifies the positive effects of serendipity because more people interacting with your work exponentially increases the chances that the positive surprises will surface, whereas keeping your work bottled up depends solely on your stumbling on those positive surprises.